Corona-IDE/lockdown/CONTRIBUTING.md

 - Make changes
 - Run `./gradlew clean build` to test your changes locally
 - Push your branch to your Fork
-- Make a Pull Request
+- Make a Pull Request against the `master` branch

 ## Development Environment Setup